 Instead of hospitals embarking on the latest or hottest AI trend that is advertised in front of them, some in health IT recommend hospitals consider the lessons learned from early adopters to ensure their AI initiative is successful.
-Here is a list of common pitfalls that hospitals should keep in mind as they begin their next AI initiative and journey.
+Here is a list of common pitfalls that hospitals should keep in mind as they begin their next AI initiative in healthcare.

 Embarking on too many AI projects at once

 AI comes in so many assorted flavors that can benefit different departments within a hospital.
-Whether a hospital is looking to use AI for medical imaging classification, scheduling or a virtual assistant in patient rooms, it must be aware that all of these require numerous resources.
+A hospital must be aware that an AI initiative in healthcare based around medical imaging classification, scheduling or virtual assistants in patient rooms requires numerous resources.
 To increase the success rate of AI projects, IT and other stakeholders must focus on a small set of AI-based initiatives and see them through to ensure they are fully utilized and have met their objectives.